 Texas State Krav Maga will include a lecture portion to enhance awareness of the individual’s surroundings and the ability to avoid escalations and dangerous states of social interaction.
-Also included is the physical knowledge that comes with the Krav Maga technique, such as chokes, wrist grabs, head locks, and other forms of defensive action.
+Also included is the physical knowledge that comes with the Krav Maga technique, such as strikes, kicks, fighting from ground, and other forms of defensive action.

 Please wear athletic clothing and tennis or cross-training shoes.
 Please do not wear jewelry to the course.
 This course will be physically challenging and extremely fun.
 Male participants should wear some type of groin protection if at all possible.